 I received a question the other day about whether a business must provide a 1099-MISC form for an attorney.
 If the attorney is a corporation, does that make any difference?
 The short answer is, "No. It doesn't."

 Form 1099-MISC is given to non-employees, like independent contractors and other businesses paid by your business.
-You must provide a 1099-MISC form to any of these individuals or businesses to whom you paid $600 or more in 2011.
+You must provide a 1099-MISC form to any of these individuals or businesses to whom you paid $600 or more in a tax year.

 The 1099-MISC instructions are specific about providing 1099-MISC forms for attorneys, but they distinguish between two different types of payments: